Sunshine Dizon: Acting

 In Impostora, she played a dual role and later appeared in La Vendetta for GMA Network who signed her as an exclusive contract star.
 She was cast in the GMA Films' movie Dagaw and Sundo which to be aired in 2009.

 In 2008, she starred in Obra.
 In 2009, Dizon started taping for All About Eve.

 In 2012, Dizon briefly returned to Philippine television, appearing on Regine Velasquez-Alcasid's cooking/talk show Sarap Diva along with Katrina Halili.
 Later in 2013, Dizon has made her acting comeback via Mundo Mo'y Akin where she plays Perlita Mendoza.
 The appearance of Dizon's character in Mundo Mo'y Akin is quite similar to her previous titular role in Bakekang.

 In 2016, Dizon was joining again in the retelling-sequel of Encantadia in which she plays Adhara.
 This also serves as her return in that said show but with a different role.
 But in the middle of the series, she left the production to be a part of the show Ika-6 na Utos where she played the role of Emma de Jesus, her most personal role.
 It started airing last December 5, 2016, which later got extensions proven to be with the ratings and viewers alike.
 And in 2019, she played Laura Ramirez-Santos in the series Magkaagaw.

-She returned to ABS-CBN despite the denial of its legislative broadcast franchise renewal, on April 30, 2021, and Sunshine Dizon is part of the new series called Marry Me, Marry You produced by Dreamscape Entertainment, starring Paulo Avelino, Janine Gutierrez and Jake Ejercito.
-One year and nine months after her second time staying in ABS-CBN, Dizon returned to GMA Network on January 22, 2023 as part of the cast in the upcoming show Mga Lihim ni Urduja.
+After becoming a mainstay actor of GMA Network, she became a freelance actress on April 30, 2021, where she appeared on various ABS-CBN series such as Marry Me, Marry You and Pira-Pirasong Paraiso both produced by Dreamscape Entertainment despite its free TV shutdown.
+Dizon was also part of Mga Lihim ni Urduja aired on GMA.

 Personal life

 In 2010, Dizon married a businessman Timothy Tan.
-However, after 6 years of marriage, they separated after Dizon found out that her husband had an affair with another woman.
+However, after six years of marriage, they separated after Dizon learned that her husband had an affair with another woman.
+Although they did not file for an annulment, the two has remained civil with each other, and are now co-parenting their two children.